 - Joy of compassion

-Empathy is the ultimate form of assessment because by understanding how others feel you are able to determine their needs.
+Empathy is the ultimate form of assessment because by understanding how others feel you are able to determine their true needs.

 Empathy can be cultivated or be a natural response from our sense of duty to others.
 The ability to have empathy doesn’t necessarily mean that we are using it wisely.
 Nor it means that by having an emphatic health care worker will translate into better care for patients.